Education

 “The Unforgetting” Animated Film

-The Unforgiven is an animated film about Zolo, a young girl who begins her first menstrual cycle while at school.
-What could have been a moment of confusion or shame becomes something entirely different when she returns home—where her mother and grandmother meet her not with silence, but with care, recognition, and celebration.
+“The Unforgetting” is an animated film about Zola, a young girl who begins her first menstrual cycle while at school.
+What could have been a moment of confusion or shame becomes something entirely different when she returns home where her mother and grandmother meet her not with silence, but with care, recognition, and celebration.

 The film captures a simple but powerful truth: how we respond to a girl’s first period can shape how she understands her body, her worth, and her place in the world.
-Through warmth, presence, and intergenerational support, The Unforgiven shows what it looks like to create a memory rooted in dignity rather than fear.
+Through warmth, presence, and intergenerational support, The Unforgetting shows what it looks like to create a memory rooted in dignity rather than fear.

 This story reflects the values and real-world advocacy of Network of Women NOW, whose work centers on restoring education, support, and culturally grounded practices for girls navigating reproductive milestones.
 The film is an extension of that work—helping families, schools, and communities imagine healthier, more affirming ways to show up for girls.

-Thank you for witnessing Zolo’s story.
+Thank you for witnessing Zola’s story.

 EmpowerED Hygiene Initiative in Rwanda